-Even though the Act has yet to be signed into law, it has sparked considerable controversy within the financial industry in Hong Kong, particularly because it introduces a potential dilemma.
+The Act has sparked considerable controversy within the financial industry in Hong Kong, particularly because it introduces a potential dilemma.
 Compliance with the Act may be illegal under Hong Kong’s broadly-worded national security law, which prohibits receiving “instructions, control, funding or other kinds of support from a foreign country”

 to impose sanctions against Hong Kong or China.
 As a result, companies may have to choose between breaching the national security law and falling foul of US sanctions.
 Several banks have sought clarification in this regard, however guidance from Hong Kong or Chinese authorities has not yet been received.

-If enacted, and depending on the number and identity of the Material Contributors identified. the Act may have a significant impact on the many financial institutions that have dealings in the Chinese market and with Chinese entities.
+Depending on the number and identity of the Material Contributors identified, the Act may have a significant impact on the many financial institutions that have dealings in the Chinese market and with Chinese entities.
 To mitigate risk with respect to the Act, such financial institutions should ensure that they continuously monitor the reports released by the Secretary of State, and have robust sanctions policies in place to prevent any dealings with Material Contributors.
 As a proactive step, they may also want to review their existing clientele to identify those at risk of being designated as Material Contributors—indeed, some financial institutions with significant operations in Hong Kong have already done so.

-We will continue to monitor the progress of the Act, as well as its interaction with Hong Kong’s national security law, and issue additional briefings.
+.
+Further details have not been provided, but we will continue to monitor developments (including the Act’s interaction with Hong Kong’s national security law) and issue additional briefings.